User Guide

 Test Results Menu

-The “Test Results” menu is a workspace into which you can load multiple test results.
-You can switch back and forth between the test results.
-As in the “Real-Time Monitor” menu, all measured values and all measured errors are displayed.
-In addition, percentile statistics and diagrams of error types are also displayed in this menu.
+The “Test Results” menu is a workspace into which you can load multiple test results from any type of test.
+You can also switch back and forth between the test results.
+All measured values and all measured errors are displayed.
+In addition, Percentile Statistics and Diagrams of Error Types are also displayed in this menu.

-This menu enables you also to combine several test results into a so-called “load curve” - and thus to determine the maximum number of users that a system such a Web server can handle (see next chapter).
+This menu enables you also to combine several test results into a so-called Load Curve - to determine the maximum number of users that a system such a Web server can handle (see next chapter).

 “alt attribute”